Keep Lost City Wild

 Adventure facilities and tourism accommodation must not blight views

 The reserve’s plan of management must be amended as it currently drives commercial tourism growth, instead of conservation and presentation of the heritage values that ensures quality sustainable tourism.
-Placing adventure tourism facilities in the middle of the Lost City view wrecks Lithgow’s best scenic asset and illustrates perfectly what’s wrong with the management plan.
+The current plan still allows for adventure tourism facilities to straddle the middle of the Lost City view, wrecking Lithgow’s best scenic asset and illustrates perfectly what’s wrong with the management plan.

 Lost City near Lithgow - Image H. Gold